banach-space/cpp-tutor/README.md

 ```bash
 $ make <example_name>
 ```

+### Build types
+Set the `CMAKE_BUILD_TYPE` variable to:
+  * `Release` to generate optimised code
+  * `ASAN` to generate build unoptimised code, with plenty of good debug info and configured to be run with address sanitzer

 ### Switching between C++ standards
 The default C++ standard for the whole project is set to C++14.
 In order to